Cycline3 005 - Panther Attack

 Rocket Pic

 Naturally, I got way too much polyurethane glue on t' aft end o' t' motor mount too, and I had t' cut a bunch o' this away later in order t' tape my motor in place.
+Ya scallywag!
 Ahoy!
-Well, blow me down!
-I do seem t' get carried away with t' polyurethane glue, but there is somethin' oddly satisfyin' about watchin' it foam up and expand.
+I do seem t' get carried away with t' polyurethane glue, ya bilge rat, but there is somethin' oddly satisfyin' about watchin' it foam up and expand.

 I punched holes in t' airframe for rail button mountin' before finishing, but waited t' glue t' buttons in place until after finishing.
+Blimey!
+Blimey!
 There was no clear description o' this process in t' instructions but t' requirements were obvious.

-Overall, shiver me timbers, I built t' kit as described.
+Overall, me bucko, I built t' kit as described.
+It required considerable time to deal with 12 fins and t' unusual motor mount construction.
 Well, blow me down!
-It required considerable time to deal with 12 fins and t' unusual motor mount construction.
-Begad!
+Avast, me proud beauty!
 I saw no defects in the kit or instructions except t' omission o' t' point about rail button mountin' and t' boy tube crimp.
-Avast!
-Avast!
-T' kit was satisfyin' t' build and I plan to build t' 3-motor fat rocket soon.
+T' kit be satisfyin' t' build and I plan to build t' 3-motor fat rocket soon.

 Photo courtesy o' Cycline3 Rocketry